SecretFamilyRecipes-4/Backend/README.md

 - [ ] Register a new user.
 - [ ] Login with those credentials.
-- [ ] Use the token you get back from logging as an authorization header in order to sign in and access the data.
+- [ ] Use the token you get back from logging in, as an authorization header in order to sign in and access the data.

 ## Register / Login Endpoints